-Portfolio strategy is reviewed quarterly under the Portfolio Risk Management process (Insurance Risk Portfolio Classification - IRPC).
+Portfolio strategy is reviewed quarterly under the Portfolio Risk Management process (Portfolio Review formerly known as the Insurance Risk Portfolio Classification - IRPC).
 This enables ongoing, proactive management of the implementation of portfolio strategies together with facilitation of forward looking portfolio risk assessments against measured key risk indicators.
-Risks and issues are escalated to the management Risk and Control Committee, the Pricing Committee and to the Board Risk Committee.
+Risks and issues are escalated to the management Risk and Control Committee, the QPR/Pricing Committees and to the Board Risk Committee.

-Claims fall within the scope of IRPC, but claims risks are also monitored separately to facilitate management within appetite.
+Claims risks are monitored separately to facilitate management within appetite.
 The scope of claims risk indicators covers financial control, technical quality, case reserving, fraud, and control of delegated authorities.
 Case reserving is monitored by the Case Reserving Committee.